Please note: To be considered for any District employment opportunity,

 Per Chapter 8, Division 4 of Title 1 of the California State Government Code, public employees are declared to be "Disaster Service Workers."
 As such, District employees may be called upon to support the activities of the District during an emergency situation.

-Applicants requesting reasonable accommodation during any phase of the examination process are instructed to contact the Administrative Services Manager at (925) 771-6110.
-A complete Employment Application must be submitted to be considered for these positions.
+Applicants requesting reasonable accommodation during any phase of the examination process are instructed to contact the Human Resources and Risk Manager at (925)771-6103.